 These classes allow children to keep fit and learn fun, creative routines, with each class structured to suit the age group and different abilities.
 Street dance classes are a mixture of commercial street dance, hip-hop and general techniques that help enhance coordination and rhythm.
 During the term children will focus on various skills within dance, work on taught choreography, take part in group creativity, and learn to effectively improve performance.
 Working in groups to show routines to other peers will help boost their confidence, dancing to a wide variety of music including classics and latest hits.
 Street Dance has its own annual show, fully choreographed and devised by the teacher.
 Street Dance allows children to express themselves and enjoy what they can do with their body through music that they can relate to.
 These classes run between 12.30 and 2.30pm.

 The main aim of the BRIT Kids Theatre class is not only to develop skills and techniques, but overall confidence in performing.
 The theatre classes at BRIT Kids allow students to be creative and develop work that they might not get the chance to create at school.
 The removal of grades and written work allows them to explore their own imaginations in an uninhibited way, which produces some very interesting work and allows each student to better understand their own strengths, weaknesses and passions when it comes to acting.
-As they move through BRIT Kids, students will experience different teachers and different approaches to theatre.
+As they move through BRIT Kids, students will work with different teachers and different approaches to theatre.

 BRIT Kids Theatre classes are not about working to a tight script; instead, children are encouraged to improvise, work on physical theatre and develop their own characters.
 Scripts are then written or adapted by the teachers, with the students in mind.
 The result of this is that the productions are unique, fresh and often challenging, allowing students to really own their parts.
 We believe that what goes on in the weekly workshops are just as important as the productions.
 These classes run all day between 9.30am and 3.30pm.